opentechinstitute/commotion-winmesh/README.md

 1. ``> apt-get install dpkg-cross bison flex``

 1. Download and unzip [olsrd](http://www.olsr.org/releases/0.6/olsrd-0.6.6.tar.gz)
 where you want to work.
-The OTI version will work just as well.
+The [OTI olsrd](https://github.com/opentechinstitute/olsrd) will work just as well and includes more plugins.

 1. Change to the olsrd directory.